enonic/old-xp-doc/doc/tutorials/my-first-app/hello-geo-world.rst

 5. Build and deploy your project one final time with ``./gradlew deploy``.

 All of the project's files are now complete.
-The rest of the steps will be performed in the Content Manager interface.
+The rest of the steps will be performed in the Content Studio interface.